PeterIsaacc/DotNet-CodeTest/README.md

 dotnet run

-6. Access the application in your web browser at `http://localhost:5000`.
+6. Open the application in your web browser

 ## Usage